-To inform the dialogue on whether and how to license unauthorized immigrants, The Pew Charitable Trusts brought together policymakers, practitioners, and researchers to discuss the decisions that states must make to allow unauthorized immigrants to drive legally.
+To inform the dialogue on whether and how to license unauthorized immigrants, The Pew Charitable Trusts will bring together policymakers, practitioners, and researchers to discuss the decisions that states must make to allow unauthorized immigrants to drive legally.

-Pew experts shared findings about how the states that issue licenses to unauthorized immigrants have designed and implemented their laws.
-A panel discussion with officials from California, Delaware, and Nevada followed.
+Pew experts will share findings about how the states that issue licenses to unauthorized immigrants have designed and implemented their laws.
+A panel discussion with officials from California, Delaware, and Nevada will follow.
 Because this issue is dynamic, these state experiences can inform how policymakers grapple with similar decisions in other states.

 Terri Albertson, administrator, Management Services and Programs Division, Nevada Department of Motor Vehicles

 Erika Contreras, chief of staff, Office of California State Senator Ricardo Lara

 Scott Vien, director, Division of Motor Vehicles, Delaware Department of Transportation

 Adam Hunter, director, Pew